0xPoe/talks/slides.md

 [^2]: [tokio](https://github.com/tokio-rs/tokio)

 <!--
-The third tip is to use nextest for running tests.
+Now let’s talk about testing.
+After building the project, the next step is running tests—and this is another area where we can significantly improve developer productivity.

+This tip is about speeding up test execution by leveraging a community tool called nextest.

-Nextest is a community tool that speeds up test execution by running tests in parallel and optimizing the overall test process.
+Nextest accelerates test execution by running tests in parallel and optimizing the overall test scheduling process.

-Take Tokio as an example.
-It has 1,647 tests across 228 binaries.
+Let’s take Tokio as an example.
+Tokio has more than 1,000 tests spread across over 200 binaries.
+Most of these are unit tests distributed across many packages.

-With `cargo test`, it took over 236 seconds.
-With `cargo nextest run`, it finished in just under 6 seconds.
+With the default cargo test command, the total execution time is more than 200 seconds.

+When using Nextest, the entire test suite can finish in under 6 seconds.
+That’s an extremely dramatic improvement.

-That kind of speedup is huge for large projects.
-In TiKV we have more than 4,000 tests, so nextest has been a game‑changer for our CI times.
+This kind of speedup is especially impactful for large projects.
+In TiKV, we have more than 4,000 tests, and Nextest has been a real game changer for our CI pipeline.

+For projects at this scale, faster tests directly translate into faster feedback loops and much more efficient development.
 -->

 ---
 transition: slide-left